-The updated Nike Metcon DSX Flyknit 2 delivers a better combination of flex and stability than the original.
-While the previous version of the shoe was too soft and pliable to offer decent support, the Flyknit 2 offers a better balance between the two.
+The updated Nike Metcon DSX Flyknit review delivers a better combination of flex and stability than the original.
+While the previous version of the shoe was too soft and pliable to offer decent support, you can clearly state from this Nike Metcon DSX Flyknit Review that it offers a better balance between the two.
 The cross trainer includes a variety of updates that help improve the fit, enhance the Metcon’s overall support, and deliver a more stable feel.
 Let’s not forget the array of new style introductions for this second edition of the DSX Flyknit.
 They’re pretty fly.
 While the DSX 2 is a significant improvement compared to the first version of the shoe, there are still a couple of things that need adjusting.
 With the new upper came a slightly altered lacing system.
 It’s terrible and is the Flyknit’s weakest area.
 Aside from that?
 The upper could stand to be a bit stiffer.
 Otherwise, the Flyknit 2 is a smart update and an excellent cross-training companion.

-like handstand push-ups.
 A little extra lateral grip goes a long way in helping to improve form and stamina.
-Reviewers agreed that the new DSX delivered similarly outstanding traction compared to the original design and that’s no surprise.
+Reviewers agreed that the new Nike Metcon DSX Flyknit review delivered similarly outstanding traction compared to the original design and that’s no surprise.
 Nike’s decision to keep the outsole the same points to the fact that it was incredibly well designed in the first place.

 only.
 Wearers also pointed out that the midsole felt more responsive.

-The Metcon DSX’s upper received the most prominent makeover.
+The Nike Metcon DSX Flyknit review’s upper received the most prominent makeover.
 A separate tongue has now been fused to the rest of the upper for a sock-like one-piece design.
 The slip-on construction features material that’s a little stiffer adding more support than was present in the older model.
 Taking away flexibility from the upper results in a more supportive fit overall.
 The shoe also delivers better support around the ankle thanks to the new design and upper material.
-The DSX 2’s Flyknit upper also includes Flywire cables for added support and stability.
+The Nike Metcon DSX Flyknit review’s Flyknit upper also includes Flywire cables for added support and stability.